Everything PR News

 Share

-A/B testing in 2026 is multivariate, AI-orchestrated, cross-channel, and increasingly continuous — and the brands compounding on experimentation discipline are pulling ahead of competitors who still treat testing as a quarterly exercise.
-Booking.com runs over 1,000 simultaneous experiments at any given moment.
+Scientifically testing digital marketing strategies is one of the highest-leverage disciplines available to modern marketing teams.
+The brands compounding on experimentation discipline are pulling ahead of competitors who still treat testing as an occasional exercise.
+Booking.com runs more than 1,000 simultaneous experiments at any given moment.
 Netflix runs A/B tests on the thumbnail of every show for every viewer cohort.
-Amazon, Google, Meta, and TikTok operate continuous experimentation at platform scale.
-The discipline has matured past the 2021 "scientifically testing digital marketing" framing into something closer to industrial-grade product science.
+Amazon, Google, and Facebook operate continuous experimentation at platform scale.
+The discipline has matured into something closer to industrial-grade product science than to traditional marketing optimization.

 The experimentation leaders